-Hello and welcome 2016 — you feel fantastic!
+Hello and welcome, 2019 — you feel fantastic!
 But I don’t give you much credit for this feeling.
-I attribute that to the last week of your predecessor, good old 2015.
+I attribute that to the last week of your predecessor, good old 2018.

-I’ve known it intellectually for years, and learned once again through experience during the 2015 holiday season, vacations are amazing!
+I’ve known it intellectually for years and learned once again through experience during the 2018 holiday season that vacations are amazing!

 Can you relate?